Here Are the Best DIY Home Security Systems

 Depending on the company you choose, you’ll have the option of either self-monitoring or professional monitoring for your alarm system.
 If you have professional monitoring, you’ll have to pay a monthly fee.
 Some companies allow you to choose between professional and self-monitoring.

 Anytime you have professional monitoring with your security system, you can expect to pay a monthly fee.
-If you’d prefer to skip the monthly fee, Nest allows you to opt for self-monitoring without a fee.

 One of the downsides of wireless security systems is that, unlike wired systems, they’re susceptible to hacking.
 There are a few safety measures you can take to avoid this.
 Create a safe password for both your alarm system and your wifi network.
 Make sure encryption is enabled on all of your devices.